datacarpentry/python-ecology-lesson/_episodes/05-merging-data.md

 For example, the `species.csv` file that we've been working with is a lookup table.
 This table contains the genus, species and taxa code for 55 species.
 The species code is unique for each line.
 These species are identified in our survey data as well using the unique species code.
-Rather than adding 3 more columns for the genus, species and taxa to each of the 35,549 line Survey data table, we can maintain the shorter table with the species information.
-When we want to access that information, we can create a query that joins the additional columns of information to the Survey data.
+Rather than adding three more columns for the genus, species and taxa to each of the 35,549 line `survey` DataFrame, we can maintain the shorter table with the species information.
+When we want to access that information, we can create a query that joins the additional columns of information to the `survey` DataFrame.

-Storing data in this way has many benefits including:
+Storing data in this way has many benefits.

 1. It ensures consistency in the spelling of species attributes (genus, species and taxa) given each species is only entered once.
 Imagine the possibilities